ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 ```

 The mutation should affect the box stored in the closure bound to ``f``.
 But with the implementation strategy described above it would not.
-Note that changing the value of a in the example is not a vialation of static scope.
+Note that changing the value of `a` in the example is not a vialation of static scope.
 Scoping only says where an identifier is bound;
 it does not say to what an identifier is bound, in particular, whether whatever bound to the identifier is fixed.

-Indeed, the variable a is bound to the same box in both the static environment where the function f is created and the dynamic environment
+Indeed, the variable `a` is bound to the same box in both the static environment where the function `f` is created and the dynamic environment
-where the function f is applied.
+where the function `f` is applied.

-As before, when applying the function f to the argument 5, we can choose either#
+As before, when applying the function `f` to the argument 5, we can choose either

-   1) To use the static environment (where the variable a is bound to a boxed 1) stored in the closure created for f.
+   1) To use the static environment (where the variable `a` is bound to a boxed 1) stored in the closure created for `f`.

-   2) Or to use the dynamic environment (where the variable a is bound to a  boxed 2) present at the time of applying f.
+   2) Or to use the dynamic environment (where the variable `a` is bound to a boxed 2) present at the time of applying `f`.

 The first choice leads the program to evaluate to 6 rather than the expected 7.
 The second will record the change to the box,
 but it reintroduces dynamic scoping.
 So both choices do not work.
 Insight: We need _two_ repositories of information.
 One, the environment, guards static scope.